shantamsultania/face-lock-/README.md

 (check extra modules listing from OpenCV documentation at https://docs.opencv.org/master/ )

-You can also refer to this video link on how to insatll opencv in below given IDE's
+You can also refer to this video link on how to install OpenCV in below given IDE's

 For Pycharm
 https://www.youtube.com/watch?v=ppnFp_RiE0A